oliviaw12/horizon-labs-code/project_code/backend/README.md

 - `POST /chat/reset` – Clears in-memory history for a given session id.
 - `GET /chat/history` – Returns the persisted transcript for a session so clients can restore the UI after refreshes.
 - `GET /chat/sessions` – Lists all known chat sessions with last-updated timestamps and message counts.
-- `POST /ingest/upload` – Skeleton accepting a file + metadata and returning HTTP 501 until the ingestion pipeline is implemented.
+- `POST /ingest/upload` – Accepts a slide deck (`.pptx`) and metadata, runs the ingestion pipeline, and returns counts for parsed slides and indexed chunks.
 - `POST /quiz/stream` – SSE scaffold for quiz generation; currently returns an `event: error` noting the feature is pending.
 - `GET /debug/friction-state` – Development helper that returns the adaptive friction counters for a given `session_id`.